How to Make the Most of an MBA Fair

 For the most successful experience, you’ll need to create a strategy for attending long before the day of the event.
 Plan ahead to explore your best options in the limited time you have.
 You don’t want to overlook your dream program.

 I suggest considering these “4 P’s,” which we’ve adapted from the famous marketing framework, to make the most of your next MBA recruitment fair.

 - PLAN your journey.

-Plan for your MBA fair like you’d plan for the Paris trip.
+Plan for your MBA fair the same way.
 Examine the participating schools on the recruitment fair website.
 Select a cross-section of programs based on your professional and academic profile.
 Review admissions criteria, then pick some stretch schools, safety schools, and “probable” MBA programs where your admissions changes are strong.